cartesi/docs/docs/tutorials/helloworld/getresult.md

 }
 ```

-In the [next section](../helloworld/deploy-run.md), we'll finally deploy and run our DApp, and then we'll explore actual examples of return values for the `getResult` method.
+In the [next section](../helloworld/deploy-run.md), we'll finally deploy and run our dApp, and then we'll explore actual examples of return values for the `getResult` method.